-Ecommerce order fulfilment sets you up to wow your online customers with fast, impactful service, but if you’re making mistakes, it has a long-lasting impact on your digital customer experience.
+Ecommerce order fulfillment sets you up to wow your online customers with fast, impactful service, but if you’re making mistakes in the ecommerce order fulfillment process, it has a long-lasting impact on your digital customer experience.

 The digital customer experience is a reflection of what your customers think of your brand and services after interacting with you online.
 Both front-end services and back-office processes impact this opinion.

-Thankfully, the five most common pain points in ecommerce order fulfilment can be easily fixed, saving you–and your customers–headaches.
+Thankfully, the five most common pain points in the ecommerce order fulfillment can be easily fixed, saving you–and your customers–headaches.

 Nobody likes to be let down when an item they ordered turns up out of stock after they’ve already paid.

 The negative impact of out-of-stock items doesn’t just affect customers, either.
 Out of stock items cost retailers 4.1 percent in revenue each year, and – combined with overstocks – cost retailers $1.1 trillion globally in lost revenue.